Testing Advice

 Students are welcome to choose the testing center closest to home.

-Most public schools and many community colleges serve as test centers.
+Most public schools serve as test centers.

 Students should take their first SAT in their junior year.

-We advise juniors to sit for the December or March test.
+I advise juniors to sit for the December or March test.

 Juniors at that phase of the year should have covered the majority of the curriculum tested on the SAT.